cloudfoundry-tutorials/edx/content/developer-concerns/workloads.md

 ---
-title: "Types of Workloads"
+title: "Workload Basics"
 weight: "2"
 ---

-As we mentioned previously, Cloud Foundry is not a generalized compute platform.
-It is therefore important to understand the types of workloads Cloud Foundry can support.
-Cloud Foundry supports both short running and long running processes in containers.
-A short running process is called a 'task'.
-A long running process is called an 'application'.
+As we mentioned previously, Cloud Foundry is not a generalized computing platform but rather a platform for running custom applications.
+It is therefore essential to understand the types of workloads Cloud Foundry is designed to support.

+## Stateless Applications

 Cloud Foundry is optimized to run stateless applications.
-State should be stored in an attached service like a database or [volume](https://docs.cloudfoundry.org/devguide/services/using-vol-services.html) (for applications requiring persistent disk).
-Cloud Foundry applications can optionally serve web (http/https) traffic.
-Applications that do not serve web traffic are referred to as "worker" applications.
+"Stateless" does not mean your application cannot store data or have any state.
+It simply means that the state should be stored in an external service like a database or attached [volume](https://docs.cloudfoundry.org/devguide/services/using-vol-services.html) rather than on a local disk.

+This approach may sound familiar if you are aware of [12 Factor Application](https://12factor.net) best practices.
+For example, the [sixth factor](https://12factor.net/processes) regarding processes states: "Execute the app as one or more stateless processes."

+> 12 Factor App best practices were authored by experienced developers and practitioners to address systemic problems in modern application development.
+They attempt to define a common language to discuss the issues and offer a broad set of conceptual solutions.
+When evaluating platforms like Cloud Foundry, it is important to remember 12-factor app principles are recommendations, not requirements.

+There are many inherent benefits to a short-lived, ephemeral file system.
+Application instances can safely and quickly be added, removed, or replaced.
+As you saw in the Katacoda tutorial, this allows Cloud Foundry to quickly detect when instances have failed or crashed and replace them.
+It also ensures scaling up or down is simple and fast.
+Cloud Foundry can simply add or remove application instances at your direction or using the [autoscaler](https://github.com/cloudfoundry/app-autoscaler) service.
+This form of scaling is related to the [eighth factor](https://12factor.net/concurrency) regarding concurrency: "Scale out via the process model".

 ## Language Support

-Cloud Foundry allows developers to bring application code to the platform or to bring existing Docker images.
+Cloud Foundry allows developers to simply bring application code to the platform or to bring existing Docker images.

 ### Application Code

-When you bring your application code to Cloud Foundry, the will generate a container image for an application before executing each instance it in a container.
+When you bring your application code to Cloud Foundry, the platform will generate a container image for the application before executing instances in containers.
 Buildpacks are used to generate container images.
 We will discuss this process more in the next section.
 For now, it suffices to understand that Cloud Foundry can support languages for which a buildpack exists.
 This includes, but is not limited to, the following:

 - Compiled Binaries
 - Go